-• internationally recognised standards are available to cover the main aspects of the device and have been used by the manufacturer.
+• internationally recognised standards9 are available to cover the main aspects of the device and have been used by the manufacturer.

-Similarly, the RA or CAB may require more detailed pre-market submission and/or require a more rigorous audit and/or the provision of more clinical evidence than would apply normally to a device of that risk class when:
+Similarly, the RA or CAB may require more detailed premarket submission and/or require a more rigorous audit and/or the provision of more performance evaluation data than would apply normally to a device of that risk class when:

-- the device incorporates innovative technology; - an existing compliant device is being used for a new intended use; - the device is new to the manufacturer; - the device type tends to be associated with an excessive number of adverse events, including use errors; - the device incorporates innovative or potentially hazardous materials; - the device type raises specific public health concerns.
+- the device incorporates innovative technology; - an existing compliant device is being used for a new intended use; - the manufacturer's experience level with the type of IVD Medical Device is limited; - the device type tends to be associated with an excessive number of adverse events, including use errors; - the device incorporates innovative or potentially hazardous materials; - the device type raises specific public health concerns.